lsuits/lsu-block_my_picture/README.md

 ## Configuration

 The My Profile Picture block makes use of an external webservice for profile picture replacements.
-Besure that the url is a valid url, and can be accessed from your application server via http request.
+Be sure that the url is a valid url, and can be accessed from your application server via http request.

 ## Contributions